March 4-6, 2022

 The State of Black Design

-The discussion included topics such as the Aunt Jemima brand and the rebranding of racist trademarks.
-Panelists explored whether the subject of rebranding was enough.
+The discussion included topics, such as the Aunt Jemima brand and the rebranding of racist trademarks.
 Hegemony in design curriculum + workspace was also analyzed in the intersectionality of race, LGBTQIA+, Latinx, and disabled identities.
 The evening concluded by questioning whether the momentum around race is used by designers to also champion equity for other minority groups (including gender, sexual orientation, race and religion) and how designers can better function as advocates.

 More than 3,600 people registered for the Youtube discussion, the largest livestream event registration in Texas State University’s history.
 The discussion had 2,071 live viewers, the second-largest livestream audience for an academic event for the university.
 Media mentions in The New York Review of Architecture, Ward 9 Great Neighborhoods, Eye Magazine, The Power Broker Magazine, In/Visible Talk and the Texas State Newsroom